Natural Science and Heritage Scheme

 The Natural Science and Heritage Scheme is a paid opportunity that enables young people in Oxford from underrepresented backgrounds to get involved with the activities we run for local people over the summer holidays.

 During the three-week programme, participants will be supervised by Sarah Lloyd (Head of Education and Learning at the Museum) and other members of the Public Engagement team.
-Participants in the Scheme will be able to find out more about the Museum and its collections.
+Participants in the Scheme will also be able to find out more about the Museum and its collections.

 They will also participate in activities will be based around the following themes: learning with objects, engaging visitors with nature, and effective communication.
 Participants will then be supported by the Museum's learning team to devise, deliver, and evaluate activities for Museum visitors.

-The three-week programme runs from 8th August until 26th August 2022.
+The three-week programme runs from 5th August until 23rd August 2024.
 Each participant is awarded a total of £400 in two instalments (£200 at the start of the programme, and £200 upon completion).

 Eligibility